best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 Code quality improves over time, as your team learn more about good practices.

 * The team should be aiming to meet the agreed assurance level, but should also consider which practices could be applied next to improve the code beyond this.
-* You should review training needs in your team and allow time for continuos personal development of these practices.
+* You should review training needs in your team and allow time for continuous personal development of these practices.